-- 8. DUGOUT: All players shall remain in the dugout during their game and may not leave without their coach's permission.
-Please keep your dugouts clean! - 9.
-FIELD LAY OUT: The diamond will have 60 ft. bases.
-The pitching distances are as follows: Minor Machine Pitch Boys 42ft. - 10.
+- 9. DUGOUT: All players shall remain in the dugout during their game and may not leave without their coach's permission.
+Please keep your dugouts clean! - 10.
+FIELD LAYOUT: The diamond will have 65 ft. bases.
+The pitching distances are determined by staff before a game but will be at least 35 feet. - 11.
 EQUIPMENT: Equipment will be furnished by the Youth Sports program.
 It is the responsibility of the coach to see that it is turned in at the last game of the season. - a.
-Shoes must be rubber cleats or tennis shoes.
+Shoes must be rubber cleats.
 No metal spikes. - b.
-Any type of regulation baseball or softball bat is acceptable.
+Any type of regulation baseball bat is acceptable.
 No wooden bats. - c.
 All players must wear a baseball glove. - d.
-Jewelry is not permitted during Youth Sports participation. - 11.
-BALL SIZE: Division Ball Size/Type
+Jewelry is not permitted during Youth Sports participation.